September 30, Reading 1 – 1 Kings 22

 Thank You for the inheritance we have in You the Son, our King and Saviour Jesus.

-Oh Lord we look forward to that final day when we see You face to face!
+Thank You for Your promises to us, for the now, and for the not yet – that final day when we shall see You face to face!

 Amen.